mattetti/book_mdar/book/source/Chapters/4_A_Little_Blog/1_MVC/1_Models.markdown

 When you run `rake dm:db:automigrate`, it will create the database table and all the properties, but take care this is a destructive method!

 You can set the name of the database table in your model if it is called something different with:

-(TODO): this doesn't work anymore, how does it work in 0.9?

     set_table_name 'list_of_posts'